alexbuit/GeneticAlgorithm/docs/source/helper.rst

 on arrays and are used in the same way as the conversion functions where it is expected that the result-array is correctly sized.

+Furthermore, it is possible to print matrices of integers and floats in a similar manner to numpy using the functions :func:`printMatrix` and :func:`printMatrixf`.

+And routines for performing roulette wheel selection on an array of probabilities using the function :func:`roulette_wheel`.

 Known errors
 ************